|

 15, 1955, however, panic began to set in as reports of dams collapsing and bridges being swept away reached West Thompson

 residents.
 Only two hours later, the speed of the rampaging waters was clocked to be between 50 and 60 mph.
+As the water seeped into

 the lower levels of the Mechanicsville mill, it came into contact with various chemicals resulting in several explosions.